Gloucestershire, United Kingdom

 About Bredon School

-The all-through school is recognised by a specialist and professional association for its work teaching dyslexic pupils; it is accredited by the Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) and holds DSP - Dyslexia Specialist Provision - thanks to its specialist learning support centre.
-Currently 80% pupils have additional learning needs.
+The School is recognised by a specialist and professional association for its work teaching dyslexic pupils; it is accredited by the Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) and holds DSP - Dyslexia Specialist Provision - thanks to its specialist learning support centre.

 Values and vision